akaron/kubernetes-packer/README.md

 - a `master1` with ip `192.168.50.11`
 - a `worker1` with ip `192.168.50.12`

+The provision may need several minutes or more.

 ## verify the k8s cluster
 At this point, the k8s cluster is ready.
 To access to the cluster need to login to the `master1` node